Two-Dimensional Deep ReLU CNN Approximation for Korobov Functions: A Constructive Approach: Conclusion

 \section{Conclusion}

-We introduced basic kernel blocks and employed multi-channel structures to establish an upper bound for the complexity of approximating Korobov functions with 2D deep ReLU CNNs.
-Our findings show that 2D CNNs can efficiently approximate these functions, significantly mitigating the curse of dimensionality.
-The complexity bound we derived is nearly optimal under the continuous weight selection model.
-The results of this paper lay a foundation for approximation theory in 2D CNN-based deep learning models, which contributes to better understanding of their generalization properties.
+We have introduced a constructive framework based on basic kernel blocks and multi-channel architectures to establish explicit upper bounds on the network complexity required for approximating Korobov functions by 2D deep ReLU CNNs.
+Our analysis shows that 2D CNNs can approximate such functions efficiently, substantially alleviating the curse of dimensionality inherent in high-dimensional approximation problems.
+Furthermore, under the continuous weight selection model, the resulting complexity bounds are shown to be nearly optimal.
+Overall, this work lays a foundation for approximation theory in 2D CNN-based deep learning models, which contributes to better understanding of their generalization properties.

-Our study provides a theoretical foundation for future research on 2D CNN approximation.
-Building on these results, several promising research directions arise.
-First, extending our approach to functions such as Sobolev functions \cite{siegel2023optimal} or analytic functions \cite{opschoor2022exponential} could reveal new insights and applications.
-Second, our findings set the stage for investigating the use of 2D CNNs in learning Korobov functions.
-This entails not just approximation but also incorporating 2D CNNs into a learning framework to enhance their adaptability in this context \cite{fang2024learning}.
-Finally, developing adaptive 2D CNNs represents another exciting research direction \cite{yarotsky2017error}.
-This approach involves dynamically adjusting both the network architecture and weights to better accommodate the specific characteristics of the function being approximated.
-Such adaptive strategies hold the potential to significantly enhance approximation accuracy.
+CNNs with periodic padding are also of independent interest, particularly in the context of operator learning for numerical partial differential equations with periodic boundary conditions.
+Although the large-kernel decomposition theorem in \cite{he2022approximation} remains valid for periodic padding, the main approximation results of the present paper do not directly extend to this setting.
+In particular, the proof of Theorem \ref{thm:approrate} relies crucially on Proposition \ref{pro:app4prod4basis}, whose argument in turn depends on Lemma \ref{lem:takcomp} in Appendix \ref{app:proof4prod4basis}.
+This lemma exploits localization and boundary-decoupling properties that are specific to the zero-padding setting and fail under periodic padding.
+Consequently, extending Proposition \ref{pro:app4prod4basis}, and hence Theorem \ref{thm:approrate} as well as Corollary \ref{cor:apprate}, to CNNs with periodic padding would require new analytical tools or alternative constructions, which we leave for future investigations.

+The CNN architectures studied in this paper are naturally contained as special cases of ResNet-type networks (by disabling skip connections).
+Consequently, our approximation results extend directly to ResNet-type architectures in terms of representational capabilities.
+Regarding activation functions, Zhang et al. \cite{zhang2024deep} showed that ReLU networks can be approximated, on bounded domains, by networks with smooth activations such as Sigmoid, Tanh, Swish, or GELU, with only moderate increases in width and depth.
+These results suggest that the approximation rates established here should also hold for CNNs with such activations.
+Nevertheless, our analysis is fully constructive and relies essentially on the piecewise-linear nature of ReLU, particularly in the construction of hierarchical basis functions.